gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 If you would like to set credentials for AWS with this method, you are encouraged to use `awsCredentials` instead of `envs`, as these keys will be validated to conform to the officially supported environment variables expected by the AWS SDK.

+Similarly, if you would like Terragrunt to assume an AWS role on your behalf, you are encouraged to use the `awsRole` configuration instead of `envs`.

 Other credential configurations will be supported in the future, but until then, if your provider authenticates via environment variables, you can use the `envs` field to fetch credentials dynamically from a secret store, etc before Terragrunt executes any IAC.

+**Note**: The `awsRole` configuration is only used when the `awsCredentials` configuration is not present.
+If both are present, the `awsCredentials` configuration will take precedence.

 ### terragrunt-disable-log-formatting